pkoperek/braindump/_posts/2014-11-15-data-warehouse-toolkit-chap1.md

 * Data Warehouses are analytical tools - based on them business is going to make decisions.
 * It doesn't have any sense to create a warehouse if nobody wants to use it.
 * Warehouse needs to be:
+  * understandable by business people - using business vocabulary
   * **trustworthy**
   * consistent
   * easily accessible